-'''

 program < file.in

-'''

-- 11. Unless otherwise specified, all lines of program output - should be left justified, with no leading blank spaces prior to the first non-blank character on that line, - should end with the appropriate line terminator (\n, endl, or println()), and - should not contain any blank characters at the end of the line, between the final specified output and the line terminator.
+- 11. Unless otherwise specified, all lines of program output - must be left justified, with no leading blank spaces prior to the first non-blank character on that line, - must end with the appropriate line terminator (\n, endl, or println()), and - must not contain any blank characters at the end of the line, between the final specified output and the line terminator.

-You should not print extra lines of output, even if empty, that are not specifically required by the problem statement.
+You must not print extra lines of output, even if empty, that are not specifically required by the problem statement.

-- 12. If a problem calls for rounding a floating point number to a specific precision, then rounding should be carried out so that trailing digits of 5 or higher are rounded up, trailing digits of 4 or less are rounded down.
-For example, if rounding to the nearest 0.01 is requested, then 0.0152 would round to 0.02, but 0.0149 would round to 0.01. - 13.
-Unless otherwise specified, all numbers in your output should begin with the minus sign (-) if negative, followed immediately by 1 or more decimal digits.
+12. Unless otherwise specified, all numbers in your output should begin with the minus sign (-) if negative, followed immediately by 1 or more decimal digits.
 If the number being printed is a floating point number, then the decimal point should appear, followed by the appropriate number of decimal digits.
-For output of real numbers, the number of digits after the decimal point will be specified in the problem description (as the "precision"). - All floating point numbers printed to a given precision should be rounded to the nearest value. - In simpler terms, neither scientific notation nor commas will be used for numbers, and you should ensure you use a printing technique that rounds to the appropriate precision. - 14.
-All input sets used by the judges will follow the input format specification found in the problem description.
-You do not need to test for input that violates the input format specified in the problem. - 15.
-All lines of program input will end with the appropriate line terminator (e.g., a linefeed on Unix/Linux systems, a carriage return-linefeed pair on Windows systems). - 16.
+For output of real numbers, the number of digits after the decimal point will be specified in the problem description (as the "precision").

+All floating point numbers printed to a given precision should be rounded to the nearest value.
+For example, if 2 decimal digits of precision is requested, then 0.0152 would be printed as "0.02" but 0.0149 would be printed as "0.01".

+In simpler terms, neither scientific notation nor commas will be used for numbers, and you should ensure that you use a printing technique that rounds to the appropriate precision.

+- 13. All input sets used by the judges will follow the input format specification found in the problem description.
+You do not need to test for input that violates the input format specified in the problem. - 14.
+All lines of program input will end with the appropriate line terminator (e.g., a linefeed on Unix/Linux systems, a carriage return-linefeed pair on Windows systems). - 15.
 If a problem specifies that an input is a floating point number, the input will be presented according to the rules stipulated above for output of real numbers, except that decimal points and the following digits may be omitted for numbers with no non-zero decimal portion.
-Scientific notation will not be used in input sets unless a problem explicitly allows it.

-17. Every effort has been made to ensure that the compilers and run-time environments used by the judges are as similar as possible to those that you will use in developing your code.
+Scientific notation will not be used in input sets unless a problem explicitly allows it. - 16.
+Every effort has been made to ensure that the compilers and run-time environments used by the judges are as similar as possible to those that you will use in developing your code.
 With that said, some differences may exist.
 It is, in general, your responsibility to write your code in a portable manner compliant with the rules and standards of the programming language.
 You should not rely upon undocumented and non-standard behaviors.

-One place where differences are likely to arise is in the size of the various numeric types.
+- (a) One place where differences are likely to arise is in the size of the various numeric types.
 Many problems will specify minimum and maximum values for numeric inputs and outputs.
-You should write your code with the understanding that, on the judges' machines:

-- A C++ int, a C++ long, and a Java int are all 32-bits wide. - A C++ long long and a Java long are 64-bits wide. - A float in both languages is a 32-bit value capable of holding 6-7 decimal digits, though many library functions will be less accurate. - A double in both languages is a 64-bit value capable of holding 15-16 decimal digits, though many library functions will be less accurate.
+You should write your code with the understanding that, on the judges' machines: - A C++ int, a C++ long, and a Java int are all 32-bits wide. - A C++ long long and a Java long are 64-bits wide. - A float in both languages is a 32-bit value capable of holding 6-7 decimal digits, though many library functions will be less accurate. - A double in both languages is a 64-bit value capable of holding 15-16 decimal digits, though many library functions will be less accurate.